Skip to main content

 Undergraduates

 We are currently accepting applications for the second cohort of undergraduate Migration Scholars.
 Scholars will work on mentored research projects and participate in program activities during the academic year.
 In the summer they will do paid internships with state and federal agencies.
 Scholars will receive stipends of $2200 each semester that they are in the program.
 Students with sophomore standing and above are encouraged to apply.
-We especially encourage applications from students identifying as a member of minority groups traditionally underrepresented in resource management.
+We encourage student to talk with program faculty before applying, although that is not required.

 Apply Here ▸